cloudscale-ch/terraform-provider-cloudscale/website/docs/r/volume.html.markdown

 page_title: "cloudscale.ch: cloudscale_volume"
 sidebar_current: "docs-cloudscale-resource-volume"
 description: |-
-  Provides a cloudscale.ch Volume (block storage) resource.
-This can be used to create, modify, and delete Volumes.
+  Provides a cloudscale.ch volume (block storage) resource.
+This can be used to create, modify, and delete volumes.
 ---

 # cloudscale\_volume

-Provides a cloudscale.ch Volume (block storage) resource.
-This can be used to create, modify, and delete Volumes.
+Provides a cloudscale.ch volume (block storage) resource.
+This can be used to create, modify, and delete volumes.

 ## Example Usage